w3c/wai-website/pages/about/projects/wai-core-us/index.md

 ## How to Participate

-We welcomed contributions to the work under WAI-Core US.
+We welcomes contributions to the work under WAI-Core US.

 Anyone can review and comment on drafts in development.
 To get notifications of drafts for review, you can subscribe to [Get WAI News](https://www.w3.org/WAI/news/subscribe/) via email, RSS feed, LinkedIn, and other social media.